TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lesson.md

 2. **Lesson**
 	* Ask the students what type they think `my_dictionary` is.
 	    * Did anyone run the `type()` function to find out?
-		* `my_dictionary` is a dict or a collection of **key-value** pairs.
+		* `my_dictionary` is a **dictionary** or a collection of **key-value** pairs.
 You use the key to look up the value in the dictionary.
-What are the keys in this example ('cat', 'dog', 'chair', 'car')?
-What are the values?
-Keys and values can be of any type.
-The syntax is key : value, key: value, ... surrounded by curly brackets.
+		    * Ask: what are the keys in the example from the Do Now?
+What are the associated values?
+        * Keys and values can be of any type.
+The syntax is:
+        * {key : value, key : value, ...}
 	* Ask the students what `my_dictionary['dog']` did?
 What does this syntax remind them of (lists)?
 		* To get the value of a key in the dictionary you use the square brackets.
 		* This is very easy for the computer to do.